 Gurbani Disapproves Counting Beads

 In Gurban the Sri Guru Granth Sahib (SGGS), there is NO concept of counting (ਗਿਣਤੀ ਮਿਣਤੀ).
-It has been negated in the Gurbani.
+It has been critiqued and rejected in the Gurbani.

-It’s so because the Creator or God is mentioned in the Gurbani to be beyond mundane calculations (‘ਅਗਣਤ-Incalculable’), beyond mundane counting, beyond calculated relationship or Bhagti etc.
+It’s so because the Creator or God mentioned in the Gurbani is Formless, beyond mundane calculations (‘ਅਗਣਤ-Incalculable’), beyond mundane counting, beyond any calculated relationship or Bhagti etc.

 Fittingly, and adamantly, counting beads is disapproved (ਨਿਖੇਧੀ) or rejected in the Gurmat (spiritual Wisdom, Upadesh or Way of the SGGS).